SUSTAIN: Supporting service users to manage antipsychotic-induced hunger: Co-development and refinement of a non-pharmacological intervention

 Why is it important?

 In 2015, as part of the NIHR CLAHRC GM funding award, the team ran a research prioritisation event with service users, carers, and health professionals which highlighted antipsychotic related hunger as an important issue for those taking the medications.
-Whilst mental health professionals were largely focussed on weight-gain, service users identified the underlying issue of hunger side effects as their research priority, with most receiving little help and support in managing this issue.
+Whilst mental health professionals were largely focused on weight-gain, service users identified the underlying issue of hunger side effects as their research priority, with most receiving little help and support in managing this issue.

 How are we doing it?

-Examine - In phase one (1-12 months) we found out all we could about the current evidence base; via a scoping review of the literature on antipsychotic medication and eating behaviours, before embarking on a systematic review of non-medication interventions and/or support to manage antipsychotic-induced hunger.
-We also explored people’s experiences of antipsychotic-induced hunger, via a) a national survey, b) interviews with service users, and c) focus groups with carers and mental health professionals.
+Examine - In phase one (1-12 months) we found out all we could about the current evidence base via a review of the literature on antipsychotic medication and eating behaviours.
+We also, before embarking on a systematic review of non-medication interventions and/or support to manage antipsychotic-induced hunger.
+We also explored people’s experiences of antipsychotic-induced hunger, via:

 Who are we working with?

-Greater Manchester Mental Health NHS Foundation Trust
+- Greater Manchester Mental Health NHS Foundation Trust

-University of Manchester
+- University of Manchester

-Pennine Care NHS Foundation Trust
+- Pennine Care NHS Foundation Trust

 Funding